impure0xntk/mcp-wakapi/README.md

 # Wakapi MCP Server

 This is an MCP (Model Context Protocol) server.
 It provides development time tracking tools by collecting logs from Wakapi REST API.
+This repository is unofficial.
+Use at your own risk.

 ## Features